 NOTE 1: The additional scope(s) included within the access token add additional security checks at the NF service producer that authorizes the services operations, resources and NF consumer type related to the additional scope(s).

 The authorization framework described in clause 13.4.1 is mandatory to support for NRF and NF.

+When token-based authorization is used, the resource server shall validate the access token ownership before authorizing the requested service.

+NOTE 2: Validation of the access token ownership is achieved by ensuring that the client requesting the service is the same client which was issued the access token by the NRF.